I am the author of Get Me Through Tomorrow: A Sister’s Memoir of Brain Injury and Revival (Univ. Nebraska Press, 2015).

 As a developmental editor, I’ve worked on books about Ebola, autism, vaccines, neglected tropical diseases, the U.S. healthcare system, nursing, pandemic origins, and other areas of public health and medicine.

 Since 2019, I’ve led writing workshops specifically focused on medical stories.
 I’m currently building a series of online courses to help people write about their medical journeys and use writing as a therapeutic tool.
-During the pandemic, I made a podcast called Write Your COVID Story for clinicians and patients.
+During the COVID pandemic, I made a podcast to guide clinicians and patients through writing about their experiences, reaching 3,000 subscribers.

 As a jack-of-all-trades writer, I’ve worked for Wellesley College, Stanford University, the NBA, ABC TV, PBS, Bryn Mawr Communications, The END Fund, Gentle Giant, and others.